Pixofield/keyshape-lottie-format/README.md

 ## Installing

 1. Go to [Releases](https://github.com/Pixofield/keyshape-lottie-format/releases)
-   and download _Lottie-format.keyshapeplugin_
+   and download _lottie-format.keyshapeplugin_
-2. Double-click the downloaded _Lottie-format.keyshapeplugin_ to install it in Keyshape
+2. Double-click the downloaded _lottie-format.keyshapeplugin_ to install it in Keyshape

 The plugin can be updated with the same procedure: download the latest release and install it.